ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

     negative lookahead assertions (which are not universally supported by regexp libraries, most notably not by RE2 {{RE2}}).
-    This specification therefore opts for leaving out character class subtraction, but that decision is up for discussion.
+    This specification therefore opts for leaving out character class subtraction.

+* Multi-character escapes.  `\d`, `\w`, `\s` and their uppercase equivalents (complement classes) exhibit a large amount of variation between Regexp flavors.
+  (E.g., predefined character classes such as `\w` may be meant to be ASCII only, or they may encompass all letters and digits defined in Unicode.
+The latter is usually of interest in query languages, while the former is of interest to a subset of applications in data model specifications.)

 * Unicode.
   While there is no doubt that a regexp flavor meant to last needs to be Unicode enabled, there are a number of aspects of this that need discussion.
-  First of all, predefined character classes such as `\w` may be meant to be ASCII only, or they may encompass all letters and digits defined in Unicode.
-  The latter is usually of interest in query languages, while the former is of interest to a subset of applications in data model specifications.
-  Second, not all regexp implementations that one might want to map I-Regexps to will support accesses to Unicode tables that enable executing on constructs such as `\p{IsCoptic}`.
+  Not all regexp implementations that one might want to map I-Regexps to will support accesses to Unicode tables that enable executing on constructs such as `\p{IsCoptic}`.
+  Fortunately, the `\p`/`\P` feature in general is now quite widely available.

   * **Issue**: The ASCII focus can partially be addressed by adding a constraint that the matched text has to be ASCII in the first